Semrush helps you:

 Here’s how:

-SEMrush’s “Keyword Difficulty”
+Semrush’s “Keyword Difficulty”

 This metric gives you an idea of how competitive a given keyword is to rank for.